EV vs Diesel Total Cost of Ownership for Canadian Fleets

 What Is Total Cost of Ownership and Why Does It Matter for Fleets?

-Often, as a fleet manager, when it comes time to evaluate new vehicles, sticker price dominates the conversation.
-But even a new fleet manager knows that acquisition cost is only one input in a much larger equation.
-TCO captures the full economic picture by accounting for every cost the vehicle incurs from the day it enters your fleet to the day it leaves.
 For internal combustion engine (ICE) vehicles, that includes fuel, oil changes, brake replacements, engine overhauls, DEF fluid, emission system repairs, and declining residual value.
 For electric vehicles, the cost structure looks fundamentally different: electricity replaces diesel, regenerative braking extends brake life by 2–3x, and the drivetrain has roughly 90% fewer moving parts.
 Plus, carbon credits actually make money, becoming a real revenue source for the business.
-The result is a dramatically different cost curve that favours EVs over time, even when the upfront price is higher.
+The result is a dramatically different cost curve that favours EVs over time, even when upfront costs are higher.

 Breaking Down TCO: EV vs. ICE Category by Category